Jgib-5432/Property-Tax-App/Notes.md

 - To Do:

-  - update tax rate data from certified rate site

   - Instructions/ User tutorial?

   - Convert homepage into issues of interest? (rate, revenue, value, share, comparisons)

-  - set a background for glossary page?

-  - define entity types

-  Need others
+  - Need others

     - Talk to Ben about public ed story

     - How do we tell the story?
 Why have taxes gone up?

       - Rates, revenue, values, share

     - Vet app with Tax, LRGC, and GOPB before launch

 ## Additional Development Checklist